bcgodfrey91/perpro/docs/personal-projects/audio-player.md

 **Learning opportunities:**
 - Building a desktop application
-- Accessing data from a user's file system
+- Pulling in data from a user's file system
 - Setting and getting data from localstorage

 **Take it to the next level:**